Banani-Rath/azure-devops-server-docs-pr/docs/server/architecture/examples-complex-topo.md

 geographically distant physical locations.
 Team Foundation Server Proxy is installed in addition to optional components such as SharePoint Products and SQL Server Reporting Services.
-There are several different code bases, and these code bases each have their own team project collection for the projects that use them.
+There are several different code bases, and these code bases each have their own project collection for the projects that use them.
 The databases for team project collections are stored on several different servers that are running SQL Server.